neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 1. Problem Statement: Researches developed a new firewall pattern to help cloud firewalls be used to the best of their ability.

-2. Research Question: Can you combine firewalls of similar customer requirements to help make the system more efficient.
+2. Research Question(s): Can you combine firewalls of similar customer requirements to help make the system more efficient.

 3. Contribution: If possible, it can make a firewall configuration for multiple organizations easier to configure because 1 cloud firewall could work for several customers.